12Boti/CarEdu/README.md

 - `text`: a string, the text that appears at the start of the game, explaining the task
 - `right`: a list of strings, these are what the player should collect
 - `wrong`: a list of strings, these are what the player should avoid

+## Controls
+You can use either AD or the arrow keys to switch lanes.